rotki/rotki/docs/usage_guide.rst

 =========================

 You can now manage the list of supported assets by your local rotki instance.
 You can inspect the list of all supported assets, edit them, delete them or add new ones.
-They're divided into 3 sections; assets, custom assets, and newly detected assets.
+They're divided into 3 sections; assets, custom assets, and more sections (consist of "Manage CEX (Centralized Exchange) Mapping" and "Newly Detected Tokens" section).

 .. image:: images/rotki_manage_assets.png
    :alt: Manage the list of assets